brown-band/website/pages/giving.md

 ### How to Give

-There are two funds that support the Band: the Brown Band Annual Fund, and the Brown Band Endowed Fund.
-The Annual Fund provides immediate resources, while the endowment is for long-term investment.
+There are two funds that support the Band: the Brown Band Annual Fund and the Brown Band Endowed Fund.
+The Annual Fund provides immediate resources, while the Endowed Fund is for long-term investment.
 Please reach out to the ALs at brownbandals@gmail.com if you have questions about the difference between the funds.

 To donate to the Annual Fund, please visit [the Band giving page](https://go.brown.edu/BrownBandGifts).
 From there, you can fill out the inputs to make your contribution!
 That's all!